michalk-k/Home-Assistant-TimscaleDB/energy-spot-prices.md

 );
 ```

-As learnt in the previous part, `WITH NO DATA` indicates that CAGGs are not filled with data at the moment of their creation.
-Once aggregate policies are created, they fills CAGGs with data coming to ltss.
+As explained in the previous part, `WITH NO DATA` means that CAGGs are not filled with data at creation.
+Once aggregate policies are created, they fill CAGGs with data coming into `ltss`.

-If you want to populate CAGGs with historical data available in ltss table, execute refresh procedures.
-Obviously hourly CAGG first, then daily one.
+If you want to populate CAGGs with historical data available in the `ltss` table, execute the refresh procedures - hourly CAGG first, then daily.

 ```sql
 CALL refresh_continuous_aggregate('ltss_energy_ote.cagg_energy_hourly', '2025-01-01 0:0', NOW()-'5h'::INTERVAL, TRUE);
 CALL refresh_continuous_aggregate('ltss_energy_ote.cagg_energy_daily', '2025-01-01 0:0', NOW()-'4d'::INTERVAL, TRUE);
 ```

-> :exclamation: **Be aware** to not run `resfresh_continuous_aggregate()` on missing data while their aggregated form does exist in CAGGs.
-It would wipe them irreversibly out!
+> :exclamation: **Be aware** not to run `refresh_continuous_aggregate()` on missing data if their aggregated form already exists in CAGGs.
+Doing so would irreversibly wipe them out!

-## Presentation SQL queries
+## Presentation SQL Queries

-The SQL queries remains basically the same.
-With exception, they don't make use of `calculate_cost()` function anymore.
-Instead they take ready to use prices from `cost_sale` and `cost_purchase` columns.
+The SQL queries remain basically the same, except they no longer use the `calculate_cost()` function.
+Instead, they use the ready-to-use prices from the `cost_sale` and `cost_purchase` columns.

-The easiest example is the ROI value.
-Bellow, there is an SQL query returning Return Of Investment.
+The simplest example is the ROI value.
+Below is an SQL query returning Return On Investment (ROI).
-ROI is equal to sum of savings and sold energy.
-Savings comes from price of the consumed but not paid energy, thus from consumed energy reduced by purchased one.
-For savings we have to use purchase price.
+ROI is equal to the sum of savings and sold energy.
+Savings come from the price of consumed but not purchased energy, i.e., from consumed energy reduced by purchased energy.
+For savings, we use the purchase price.

 ```sql
 SELECT